Children of celebrities who are following in their parents’ footsteps

 - source

-- At Super Bowl LIV, Jennifer Lopez introduced the world to the vocal talents of her 11-year-old daughter.
+- At Super Bowl LIV, Jennifer Lopez introduced the world to the vocal talents of her daughter – but Emme Maribel Muñiz is not the only child of a celebrity to take after her parents.

-- Emme Maribel Muñiz is not the only child of a celebrity to take after her superstar parents.
+- Rapper Kanye West’s 6-year-old daughter, North, performed for a gathered crowd at one of his fashion shows.

 - Actress Billie Lourd followed in the footsteps of both her mother, Carrie Fisher, and grandmother, Debbie Reynolds.